-(Aka tenant installation allowances).
+(TIAs are aka tenant installation allowances).
 This is money provided by the landlord and spent on the property, to fit the space out for the tenant’s needs.

 Some properties need very little expenditure.
 For example the previous tenant has fitted the space out beautifully, and kept it in pristine condition.
 Other properties are in a “white box” state where they are a shell with the basics, and await carpets, painting, cabling etc. to the tenant’s requirements.

 Because of this, don’t be fooled – no two TIA’s are the same!
 It all depends on what the existing space looks like.
 And it is not uncommon for additional expenditure, above a TIA, to be required from you to get your space working for you.
 So ask the questions, and budget for this.